How to know if you are resident for tax purposes

 Your tax residence status depends on the number of days you are present in Ireland during a tax year.

-You are resident in Ireland for tax purposes if you are in Ireland for a total of:
+You are resident in Ireland for tax purposes if you are present in Ireland for:

 - 183 days or more in a tax year

-- 280 days or more in a tax year plus the previous tax year taken together, with a minimum of 30 days in each year.
+- 280 days or more in total, taking the current tax year plus the preceding tax year together.
+You will not be resident in Ireland if you are here for 30 days or less in a tax year.

-- remain airside.
-This is when you remain in an airport or port (in transit) while you are in Ireland.
+- remain 'airside' while in Ireland.
+This is when you remain in part of an airport or port that cannot be accessed by non-travellers.

-- are prevented from leaving on your planned day of departure.
-This is known as ‘force majeure’.
+- are prevented from leaving on your planned day of departure solely due to unforeseen and unavoidable circumstances.
 This could be due to sudden or severe weather conditions or the breakdown of an aircraft.
-You will not be regarded as being present in Ireland for the day after.
+You will not be regarded as being present in Ireland for the day after your planned departure.

 A ‘tax year’